Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 Do I really not need a utility transformer upgrade?

 In most cases, no transformer upgrade is required.
-XEYAR-buffered clusters are designed to run on a standard 100 A service (24 kW continuous for L2 systems, 83.1 kW for DCFC systems on 3-phase 480V).
+Battery-buffered clusters are designed to run on a standard 100 A service (24 kW continuous for L2 systems, 83.1 kW for DCFC systems on 3-phase 480 V).
 The DRACO ESS handles the difference between grid input and charger demand.

 This typically avoids the cost of a major utility transformer upgrade and the 6–18 month wait time for utility-side construction.
-We strongly recommend a site assessment to verify your existing service capacity, panel headroom, and utility tariff — book one through our sales engineering team.
+We strongly recommend a site assessment to verify your existing service capacity, panel headroom, and utility tariff; book one through our sales engineering team.

 What is the XEYAR patent and is it real?

-The XEYAR patent (PPA Rev.12 in the United States, CIPO FIG.1 in Canada) protects the Modular Battery-Buffered Clustered EV Charging System, including the shared DC bus architecture, the energy management algorithms that orchestrate grid + battery + chargers simultaneously, and the multi-port distribution logic.
-Inventor: Salim M. Moten.
-Patent vehicle: XEYAR Ltd.
+The XEYAR patent (USPTO in the United States, CIPO in Canada) protects the Modular Battery-Buffered Clustered EV Charging System, including the shared DC-bus architecture, the energy management algorithms that orchestrate grid + battery + chargers simultaneously, and the multi-port distribution logic.

 How do I read the SKU naming convention?

-For example, LYNX48-B50N-12C reads as: LYNX charger family, 48 A rated, 50 kWh battery using Na-ion chemistry, 12-port cluster.
-Another example: SPHINX240-B121N-4C = SPHINX 240 kW DCFC, 121.8 kWh Na-ion battery, 4-port cluster.
+SKUs follow the pattern Family + Power dash B + BatteryKWh + Chemistry dash Ports C. For example, LYNX48-B50N-12C reads as LYNX charger family, 48 A rated, 50 kWh battery using Na-ion chemistry, 12-port cluster.
+Another example: SPH240-B150N-2C is the SPHINX 240 kW DCFC family, 150 kWh Na-ion battery, 2-port cluster.
+The chemistry suffix is S for SuperCap or N for Na-ion.

 Is XEYAR-buffered charging code-compliant in the US?
 Will an electrical inspector approve it?